 ACs operate surveillance radar, precision radar, data link approach systems, Identification Friend or Foe (IFF) equipment and other air traffic control equipment.
 They respond to emergency air traffic situations.

 Navy Air Traffic Controllers also maintain current flight planning information and reference material, and assist the pilots in preparation and processing flight plans.

 Career Sea - Shore Rotation

 Air Traffic Controller is a shore-intensive rating.
 Sailors in shore-intensive ratings do not have career paths defined by a sea-shore rotation and can expect to spend more than half their career on shore duty assignments.
 Sailors are encouraged to contact their community manager or detailer for specific career path information.

 Air Traffic Controller shore tour lengths at particular shore UICs are dependent upon the tower classification and the time frame required to become qualified for tower operations.
 Sailors in the AC community can expect to serve more than half their careers in operational support tours ashore.
 Every effort will be made to ensure Sailors are afforded equitable opportunities to serve at sea to enhance career progression.
 Sailors are encouraged to contact their community manager or detailers for additional career path information.

 Qualifications, Interests, and Working Environment

-Applicants for the AC rating must be at least 18 years old and must pass a flight physical prior to entering "A" school.
+Applicants for the Air Traffic Controller rating must be at least 18 years old and must pass a flight physical prior to entering "A" school.
 The ability to speak clearly is essential in this rating.
 Applicants must have no speech impediment and be able to clearly speak English.
 Applicants will be required to pass a Read-Aloud test as part of their flight physical.

 Applicants must be U.S. citizens eligible for a security clearance and have no history of drug abuse (no waivers permitted).
 Normal hearing and normal color perception are required.
 Vision must be better than 20/200 and correctable to 20/20.